IK Multimedia iLoud MTM studio speaker test

-The iLoud MTM is an ideal choice for those looking for a compact studio speaker for professional mixing, or for those who have little space to place the speaker.
-Sounds rich in detail, also great for home studios.
+The iLoud MTM is the ideal choice for those looking for a compact studio speaker for professional mixing, or for those who have limited space to fit a speaker.
+With its richly detailed sound, it is also ideal for home studios.

-HF drive: 1 ”low distortion, rear chamber silk dome tweeter
+HF driver: 1″ low distortion, rear chamber silk dome tweeter

 Acoustic design: DSP tuned bass reflex

 HF power: 30W RMS

 Frequency crossover: 50 Hz to 24 kHz +/- 2dB (40 Hz -6 dB if mismatched, -3 dB if cal)

 Phase response: system remains coherent within +/- 15° between 200 Hz and 20 kHz